-Back in London, the Canal Museum is offering Halloween-themed narrowboat trips through the dark, dank Islington Tunnel.
-The boat will be specially decorated for trips running on Saturday 27th and Sunday 28th October, driven by a supernatural being with witches for crew – let’s hope they’ve passed their test!
+Back in London, the Canal Museum offer narrowboat trips through the dark, dank Islington Tunnel.
+The boat is specially decorated for trips running during Halloween.
 Places are limited on each trip, so early booking is advised.

 You May Also Enjoy 5 Fun Halloween Science Experiments for Kids

-Up in the North, Ullswater Steamers are offering a cruise on a Ghostly Galleon with two departures from Glenridding on Saturday 27th October.
-There’ll be magic, monsters and mayhem on-board!
-The cruises depart at 12.30pm and 2.30pm, and each last 90 minutes.
-Tickets are £14 per spook (under 3s free) which includes cruise, monster balloon, sweeties and tea/coffee or pumpkin squash.
-Dogs not permitted.
+Up in the North, Ullswater Steamers have cruises on a Ghostly Galleon with magic, monsters and mayhem on-board!
+Cruises depart at 12.30pm and 2.30pm, and each last 90 minutes.
+NB dogs are not permitted.